ekosz/redux-falcor/README.md

 )(reduxFalcor(AppContainer));
 ```

 You can see `reduxFalcor` has done two things for us.
-First off, our falcor
+First off, our Falcor
 model has been provided to our Component via the `falcor` prop.
 This is useful
 for creating event handlers that call out to our `falcor-router`.

 Secondly, if we define the method `fetchFalcorDeps`, `redux-falcor` will
 automatically call that function when the component is first mounted to the DOM
-as well as whenever the falcor cache has been invalidated.
+as well as whenever the Falcor cache has been invalidated.
 This method should
-return a promise that fetches all of our falcor dependencies for this
+return a promise that fetches all of our Falcor dependencies for this
 component.

 **Warning**

-Because falcor is intrinsically asynchronous your code can not rely on any one
+Because Falcor is intrinsically asynchronous, your code can not rely on any one
 piece of state being present when rendering.
 In the example above we give
 a default for `currentUser` when we haven't fetched that piece of data yet.